car251290/getaCoffee/README.md

  Using this API will get the location of the near coffee shop, as well as the shortest way to get there. https://firebase.google.com/?gclid=CjwKCAjwzIH7BRAbEiwAoDxxTld8Ill27VPmjHenCTrduLbrdclqXsCotwJ_WMKoRe2G1TOpAyFH8hoCumEQAvD_BwE

+ Adding Firebase

+To add Firebase to our existing React Native application, we need to install the dependency.

+yarn add firebase

  ## Hooks
  I will apply the new knowledge of hooks useState for fetch the URL and the API currently using in this mobile App.
  Motivitation is getting better code understandable code.